 First, it’s essential to recognize that you cannot control your partner’s behavior regarding addiction.
 You can only control how you respond and take care of yourself.
 It’s important to remember that you cannot fix or “cure” your partner’s addiction on your own; they must decide to seek help and treatment for them to recover.

 It may also be helpful for you to talk with a professional or therapist who can provide support and guidance on how best to handle the situation.
 A therapist can help you cope with the emotional impact of having a partner with addiction, as well as provide strategies for communicating effectively and setting boundaries to protect yourself from any potential harm from their behavior.
-Additionally, many communities have support groups specifically designed for partners of those struggling with addiction—these may benefit both of you to get the help and support needed during this difficult time.
+Additionally, many recovery communities have support groups specifically designed for partners of those struggling with addiction—these may benefit both of you to get the help and support needed during this difficult time.

 Though it may seem impossible sometimes, it is essential not to give up hope in your relationship.
 Addiction does not define someone; instead, it is a condition they are dealing with that requires treatment and ongoing care.
 As their partner, your job is not necessarily to cure them of their addiction but instead show them unconditional love and support so that they feel safe enough to seek the necessary help to recover.